Chiswick Mall: 18th century

 The former Red Lion inn, now called Red Lion House, was built of brick; it was licensed as an inn by 1722 for Thomas Mawson's brewery just behind the row of houses, now the Griffin Brewery.
 It was conveniently placed to attract passing trade from thirsty workers from the Mall's draw dock, where boats unloaded goods including hops for the brewery and rope and timber for the local boatbuilders.
 Inside, it has a handsome staircase; its sitting room is equipped with two fireplaces and decorated above with a frieze in plasterwork showing bowls of punch.
 At a later date it was given a stucco facade with a six-panelled door under a fanlight, and double-hung sash windows with surrounds.

 Of the same period is the Grade II pair of three-storey brown brick houses, Lingard House, with a dormer, and Thames View.
-Above their doors are doorhoods supported by brackets.
+Above their doors are door hoods supported by brackets.
 Also early 18th century is the brown brick with red dressings Grade II Woodroffe House, which was at that time of two storeys; its third story was added late in that century.

 A large house, started in 1665 as the house of the Russell family, then the earls of Bedford, but with an 18th-century front, is now divided into Eynham House and the Grade II* Bedford house.
 The latter has a Grade II gazebo in its garden.
 The actor Michael Redgrave lived in Bedford House from 1945 to 1954.

 The Grade II Cedar House and Swan House were built late in the 18th century; both are three storey buildings of brown brick.
 Their windows are double-hung sashes with flat arches.